Custom Extractors

 schema-version The version assigned to the extractor.

-extractor-id The unique ID assigned to the extractor
+extractor-id The unique ID assigned to the extractor is autogenerated and does not need to be specified in the yaml file.

 source-name The name assigned to the extractor as per the device.
 Example: Fortigate, Checkpoint, etc